Key-Roh/Key-Roh.github.io/publications.md

 ### Peer-Reviewed Journal Articles (in Korean)

 - Roh, Gi-Woo.
 2026.
 “Why Do Party Members Leave?
-Perceived Party Unresponsiveness and Party Member Exit.” *Korean Party Studies Review* forthcoming.
+Perceived Party Unresponsiveness and Party Member Exit.” *Korean Party Studies Review.* forthcoming.

 - Noh, Songsan, and Gi-Woo Roh.
 “Why Do Party Members Make Political Contributions?
-Motives for Presidential and General Political Contributions.” *21st Century Political Science Review* forthcoming.
+Motives for Presidential and General Political Contributions.” *21st Century Political Science Review.* forthcoming.

 - Roh, Gi-Woo, and Hyeon-Woo Lee.
 2022.
 “An Empirical Study on the Gender Conflict of the Young Generation: Focusing on Meritocracy and Luck-Egalitarianism.” *Korean Political Science Review* 56(5): 57–86.